Jianghanxiao/proj-QQTT/README.md

 # Get the masks from GroundedSAM2 (Go to GroundedSAM2 repo)
 python test_real.py
+# Get the track data from CoTracker
+python get_track.py
 # Further process the data with other foundation models (Go back to our current repo)
 ```